Estate Planning And Probate Attorneys In Central Indiana

 Planning for what will happen to your estate after your death is a necessary part of life.
 Making legal arrangements that express your wishes for your finances and your dependents protects your family from hardship.
-At Terry & Gookins, LLC, we help individuals and families craft personalized and effective estate plans using wills and trusts, as well as living wills and powers of attorney.
+At Terry Legal Group, LLC, we help individuals and families craft personalized and effective estate plans using wills, trusts, living wills and powers of attorney.
 We also help clients through the estate administration and probate process after a loved one has died.
-Our attorneys understand the sensitivity of the estate planning process and offer clients professionalism and compassion throughout.
+Our attorneys understand the sensitivity of the estate planning process and offer clients professionalism and compassion.

 A will is a legal document that organizes and optimizes your finances and your wishes for your descendants and loved ones.
 Wills have numerous benefits including:

-- Easing your conscious about knowing that your family, and especially any minor children, will be taken care of when you are gone
+- Easing your conscience knowing that your family, and especially any minor children, will be taken care of when you are gone

 - Letting your family know what your true intentions really are